flexmonster/pivot-react-native/README.md

     ```bash
     npm install
     ```
-    If the above command failed, run it with the `--force` flag:
+    If the above command fails, run it with the `--force` flag:
     ```bash
     npm install --force
     ```